pac4j/jee-pac4j/README.md

 2) A post logout action is computed as the redirection to the `url` request parameter if it matches the `logoutUrlPattern` or to the `defaultUrl` if it is defined or as a blank page otherwise

-3) If the `centralLogout` property is `true`, the user is redirected to the identity provider for a central logout and optionally the post logout redirection will be called by the identity provider.
+3) If the `centralLogout` property is `true`, the user is redirected to the identity provider for a central logout and then optionally to the post logout redirection URL (if it's supported by the identity provider and if it's an absolute URL).
 If no central logout is defined, the post logout action is performed directly.